WISDEM/Ref_Turbines/WindPACT/README.md

 Directory Contents
 ------------------
-The directory currently contains Excel design files that contain the original design calculations from the WindPACT study that were used to calculate the FAST 7 parameters.
+The directory currently contains 1) Excel design files that contain the original design calculations from the WindPACT study that were used to calculate the FAST 7 parameters, and 2) FAST v7 input files for the four reference models.

 Contacts
 --------
-For issues, questions, or concerns, contact <NAME> at <EMAIL>
+For issues, questions, or concerns, contact Jenni Rinker at EMAIL

 References
 ----------